 This paper extended existing models for collaborative systems with confidentiality policies to include actions that can update values with fresh ones.
 Then, given a system with balanced actions, we showed that one only needs a polynomial number of constants with respect to the number of facts in the initial configuration and an upper bound on the size of facts to formalize the notion of fresh values.
-Furthermore, we proved that the weak plan and system compliance problems for systems with balanced actions that can update values with fresh ones are PSPACE-complete.
-We also proved that for systems with balanced actions, the secrecy problem for progressing plans is NP-complete when only a bounded number of nonces can be created, and it is PSPACE-hard when an unbounded number of nonces can be carried by a bounded memory intruder, whose actions are all balanced.
+Furthermore, we proved that the weak plan compliance problem and the secrecy problem for systems with balanced actions that can update values with fresh ones are PSPACE-complete.
+As an application of our results, we showed that a number of anomalies for traditional protocols can be carried by a bounded memory intruder, whose actions are all balanced.

-There are many directions to follow from here, for which we are currently working on.
+There are many directions to follow from here, which we are currently working on.
 Here, we only prove the complexity results for the secrecy problem.
 We are searching for complexity bounds for the weak plan compliance and other policy compliances problems proposed in [17].
 We would also like to understand better the impact of our work to existing protocol analysis tools, in particular, our PSPACE upper-bound result.
 Moreover, we are currently working on determining more precise bounds on the memory needed by an intruder to find an attack on a given protocol.
-We are investigating the consequences of increasing the expressiveness of the language by allowing actions to have constraints, such as arithmetic constraints.
 Finally, despite of our idealized model, we believe that the numbers appearing in Table 2 provide some measure on the security of protocols.
-Specifically, the more space required by the intruder to carry an anomaly, the safer one could consider a protocol to be.
-We are currently investigating how to enrich our model in order to include new parameters, such as the number of active sessions running at the same time required by the intruder to carry out an attack.
 In general, we seek to provide further quantitative information on the security of protocols.
-Some of these parameters appear in existing model checkers, such as Mur φ .
+Some of these parameters appear in existing model checkers, such as $\text{Mur}\phi$ .
 We are investigating precise connections to such tools.